-Configure the Secondary StorNext RPM Server in an HA Configuration a.
-Open the file by running the command:
+Configure the Secondary StorNext RPM Server in an HA Configuration

 Perform this procedure only if you have an HA configuration.
 Run the following commands on the Secondary node:

 - 1. Install RPMs using the procedure outlined in Install a StorNext File System Only Using an RPM on page 49. - 2.
 Create the fsnameservers file that contains the IP address of the system acting as the name servers by doing the following: